-In this paper, we formally defined the problem of temporal dataset evaluation, and we highlighted the role that model checking of finite interval structures plays in it.
-We also showed that the problem of temporal dataset evaluation has several applications, that range from temporal query answering to temporal constraint checking and rule evaluation, the last one being a key element in various machine learning processes.

-We identified the model checking problem for the interval temporal logic HS over finite paths/histories as the main problem to be solved in this perspective, and we devised an efficient (deterministic polynomial) algorithm for it.
+In this paper, we formally defined the problem of temporal dataset evaluation, and we highlighted the role that finite interval temporal model checking plays in it.
+We also showed how the problem of temporal dataset evaluation has several applications that range from temporal query answering to temporal constraint checking and rule evaluation, the last one being a key element in various machine learning processes.
+We identified the finite interval model checking problem for the interval temporal logic HS as the main problem to be solved in this perspective, and we devised an efficient (deterministic polynomial) algorithm for it.

-We are currently working on an implementation of the developed model checking procedure, which uses symbolic techniques to obtain better performances, and we plan to integrate such a procedure in an existing module for (temporal) rule extraction [19], based on an evolutionary algorithm, to compute a suitable fitting function of a set of temporal rules.
+We are currently working on an implementation of the developed model checking procedure, which uses symbolic techniques to obtain better performances, and we plan to integrate such a procedure in an existing module for (temporal) rule extracion [17], based on an evolutionary algorithm, to compute a suitable fitting function of a set of temporal rules.